Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_hardware.md

 Using hardware ^\_^

-There are many different ways to accomplish these tasks, but one way we have used in the past is connecting an arduino to motors, lights, or other pieces of hardware.
+There are many different ways to accomplish these tasks, but one way we have used in the past is connecting an Arduino to motors, lights, or other pieces of hardware.

 **How does this work?**